 Shortcuts are perhaps the main value of this email app and the next thing we will talk about in our review of Superhuman.
-Superhuman offers extremely intuitive shortcuts that go a long way when it comes to managing your inbox.
+Superhuman offers extremely intuitive shortcuts and commands that go a long way when it comes to managing your inbox.
 Here is an overview of its shortcuts.

-Though incorporating shortcuts is nothing new, Superhuman does an amazing job in introducing you to them and even encouraging you to use your keyboard every time you reach for your mouse.
+Though incorporating keybord shortcuts is nothing new, Superhuman does an amazing job of introducing you to them and even encouraging you to use your keyboard every time you reach for your mouse.
 The goal that their team set before themselves was to keep every interaction under 100ms.
 And we must admit they have done an amazing job.
 We can guarantee that pretty soon you’ll find yourself going through your inbox more efficiently than ever before.
 Here are some of those we found most useful:

 - k: navigate down your inbox one email at a time (you can also use the down arrow)